 Thank you Miguel for sharing your expertise and passion for graphic design.
 We're so lucky to have you on the faculty at Herzing College Toronto!

 Learn More About Graphic Design Training at Herzing

-Herzing College Toronto offers a 10-month Graphic Design program, which includes a 6-week internship.
+Herzing College Toronto offers a 10-month graphic design program that includes a six-week internship.
 Students learn a wide range of print and digital design skills, including hands-on training in Adobe Illustrator, InDesign, Photoshop, and Dreamweaver.